microsoft/jacdac-ddk/README.md

 Jacdac is a bus-based plug-and-play hardware and software stack for microcontrollers and their peripherals such as sensors and actuators.
 Jacdac is primarily designed for “modular electronics” scenarios that support rapid prototyping, creative exploration, making and learning through physical computing.
 Jacdac is designed to be cheap, flexible and extensible.

 Architecturally, a key idea behind Jacdac is a separation of concerns between the worlds of _client_ code (applications) and  _server_ firmware that interfaces with sensors/actuators.
 The Jacdac protocol and services are abstractions that achieve this separation, creating a client/server architecture.
-This architecture naturally results in the following categories of Jacdac device:
+This architecture naturally results in the following categories of Jacdac devices:

 ### Jacdac brains